ch33zer/blaise.bike/_posts/2021-7-19-day_23_cameron_to_madison.md

 There was one scary incident as I rode along.
 There was a narrow shoulder and a 6 inch drop off to my right.
 I wasn't paying as much attention as I should have been and checked my rearview mirror to see if any cars were coming.
 In that moment I either veered or hit something and went of the pavement into the dirt.
 Directly in front of me was a large ditch and I braced for a crash.
 Stunningly the bike didn't go down and rode right over the ditch.
 I got my foot down and came to a safe stop.
 The only injury was a bruised palm from the impact of the ditch and a scrape on my inside thigh where it contacted the top tube pump.
 Could have been sooooo much worse, particularly if a car was coming.
 I made it to the campground and it's great.
 It has a store so I even got cold ice cream for desert.
 There are 3 other bikers here including one on a tricycle going from Orlando to Alaska!
 I met my first new Eastbounders in a while, Kelley and John.
 John is taking a different route but I'll probably see Kelley again tomorrow.
 I think tomorrow I'm going to cross the Continental Divide again, maybe twice.
 Exciting stuff, but I need an early start to avoid traffic as much as possible.
 Night!

-Distance:70ishConsumption: 3 cliff bars4 shot blocksShrimpThai teaIce creamDatesBeef jerkyPork sandwichSodaMac and cheesePopsicleChai teaRice and beansTortillasTaffyCheese curdsMilkIce cream sandwich
+Distance: 70ish

+Consumption:
+- 3 cliff bars
+- 4 shot blocks
+- Shrimp
+- Thai tea
+- Ice cream
+- Dates
+- Beef jerky
+- Pork sandwich
+- Soda
+- Mac and cheese
+- Popsicle
+- Chai tea
+- Rice and beans
+- Tortillas
+- Taffy
+- Cheese curds
+- Milk
+- Ice cream sandwich